Icy Worm Pond

 These large crystals form because there is more sugar than water in a supersaturated solution.
 As the water gradually evaporates and turns from a liquid to a gas, crystals form and fuse together.

-Want to see for yourself?
-Let's start by making a supersaturated sugar solution from powdered sugar.
-Following our instructions you'll add sour gummy worms and sugar cubes to create an “icy” pond where a sugar crystal surface will form, “freezing” your worms into place.
+Sound fun?
+Let's try it for ourselves by making a supersaturated sugar solution from powdered sugar.
+We'll add sour gummy worms and sugar cubes to create an “icy” pond where a sugar crystal surface will form, “freezing” your worms into place.

 - Mix together water and powdered sugar.
 Bring to a boil (with adult supervision) on the stove and stir for one minute to dissolve the powdered sugar and form a supersaturated sugar solution.